swarajpande4/Caesar-and-Vigenere-Encryption-System/README.md

 This system encrypts and decrypts Caesar and Vigenere Ciphers using Python.

 ## To Build
-Execute the following in a Terminal.
+In Windows, execute the following in cmd.
 ```bash
 $ python3 main.py
 ```
+or simply just run main.py on any IDE.

 <br>

 ## Files and Directory Structure